nhab/Tutorials/book_pathOfLove.md

 WHEN I LIE DOWN, I LIE PROSTRATE AT HIS FEET.

-The Path of Love

-3

-Osho

-CHAPTER 1.
-LOVE IS THE MASTER KEY

 HE IS THE ONLY ADORABLE ONE TO ME:

 I HAVE NONE OTHER.